-I forgot to mention that the "for ignition" light in the dashboard burns for about 3 seconds...no matter if I have just drivin for an hour (and so the engine is warm ;o)).
+By the way: I forgot to mention that the " for ignition" light in the dashboard burns for about 3 seconds.
+No matter if I have just drivin for an hour (and so the engine is warm ; o)).

 I don't know when the valve clearances were checked the last time.
 I have got the car for about 4 months.
 I will let my dealer sort that out if I can't find the problem myself.